-Presenting School of Sewing and Investigational Arts (SSIA), a community based sewing school located in the heart of Kansas City’s Crossroads Arts District.
+Presenting School of Sewing and Investigational Arts (SSIA), a community based sewing school located in the burgeoning neighborhood of Beacon Hill in Kansas City, MO.

 SSIA is dedicated to teaching its students to understand and value the role of garment design, production, and consumption in their lives, as well as hand and machine based sewing techniques.
 Courses offered will include all levels of garment design and construction, with special emphasis placed on the social aspects of fashion as well as on the empowering nature of sewing for one’s self.